-The algorithms have been trained and tested using a growing database (over 2.5 Million) of X-rays from diverse sources.
+The CE certified algorithms have been trained and tested using a growing database (over 3.6 Million) of X-rays from diverse sources.

-qXR can detect and localize multiple findings in a Chest X-ray including abnormal classification, different types of lung parenchymal opacities, pneumothorax, pleural effusion, cardiac enlargement, and anatomical variations seen in the chest.
+qXR can detect and localize multiple findings in a Chest X-ray including detection of multiple findings with the lungs, pleura, heart, bones and the diaphragm.

 First published online on July 2018,the study has been updated to include validation of 10 different findings on the Qure 100k test set and an additional algorithm accuracy comparison against a 3 radiologist majority on 2000 scans.Read the paper on arXiv